 The California Consumer Privacy Act, which is often considered the most expansive state data privacy law, includes data points such as:

-Other states focus more narrowly on issues.
-For example, Washington’s My Health My Data Act focuses on health data, including information from health apps, fitness trackers, and other consumer health technologies.
-It considers this data as sensitive, which is unique compared to other state laws.
-(And Washington’s not the only state with health data regulations—Nevada, Maryland, and Connecticut are also in the game here.)
+Further examples include Oregon, which includes data indicating a person’s national origin; Colorado, which includes neural data, and Connecticut, which includes status as a crime victim.
+Still other states focus more narrowly on issues for example, Washington’s My Health My Data Act (MHMDA) focuses on consumer health data, including information from health apps, fitness trackers, and other consumer health technologies.
+MHMDA designates this data as sensitive, but Washington’s not the only state with health data regulations—Nevada, Maryland, and Connecticut are also in the game here.

 Sensitive data: opt-in vs. opt-out